 I have to admit, I am a little obsessed with flatbread.
 Nearly as much as I am with burger buns or pancakes.
 I simple won’t accept, that it is not possible to make a really good Pita or Naan at home.
 I mean, there are some good restaurants out there, that are capable, so why can’t I do it??
 You see, my goals are ambitious and I am not easy to satisfy.

 Brush the finished Naans with melted butter and/or rub them with a halfed garlic clove to your liking before serving.
 This makes them even softer, if possible.
-I prefer my Naan plain or with butter – garlic seems to be too dominant, but that’s up to your taste.
+I prefer my Naan plain or with butter – garlic seems to be too dominant, but that’s totally up to your taste.
 Nothing else to add, except: I’m sure it will not be the only time you’ll be baking this bread ;-)

 Did you follow this recipe?
 You could share your result here.
 All you need to do is take a picture with your smartphone and send it to [email protected] User elkhaus followed the recipe: "I would have never thought how easy it is to bake Naan in my own kitchen.
 I'll do it again soon for sure!
 Btw, the Aloo Masala right next to it was delicious too." the everyday kitchen writes: "I tried the blueberry nocken for breakfast and naan for lunch today!
 Both turned out really well!
 The recipe was so straightforward that I managed to attempt these two new recipes in one day!"
 Blog-reader Sofia: "This naan recipe is super-easy and the outcome is just great!
 I have been to India a couple of times and thus have already tried to bake Naan at home.
 At some point it was really frustrating.
 So far, this is the best tasting Naan I've had since visiting India!"
 Adriana: "I cooked your Naan on a stainless steel griddle then transferred them directly to my gass burner, which made them puff up and gave them awesome tasty charred spots."
 Click to enlarge.
 Nina: "Hi Ursula, Thank you so much for this supereasy and delicious naan recipe.
 It turned out perfectly at my first attempt."
 Shonny: "I can't believe how easy! this recipe was.
 I used greek yogurt and melted butter with garlic powder for brushing.
 Delicious!😊"